vasilii-kovalev/issue-tracker/documentation/role-based-permission-control.md

 ## Roles

-"Role" is combination of several permissions.
+Role is combination of several permissions.

 ### Available roles